What You Should Know About The Latest COVID-19 Variant

 Where does the pandemic stand today?

 As of Dec.
-16, 2021, 201 million people in the U.S. have been fully vaccinated against COVID-19 (61.1% of the population).
-To achieve the herd immunity threshold, the Cleveland Clinic reports that 75-85% of the world’s population will need to be vaccinated.
-Though vaccination rates are progressing, the U.S. still has a ways to go to contain COVID-19 more fully.
+16, 2021, 201 million people in the U.S. have been fully vaccinated against COVID-19 (61.1 percent of the population).
+To achieve the herd immunity threshold, the Cleveland Clinic reports that 75-85 percent of the world’s population will need to be vaccinated.
+Though vaccination rates are progressing, the U.S. still has ways to go to contain COVID-19 more fully.

 On Dec.
 14, 2021, NPR reported that 800,000 Americans have died of COVID-19 since the pandemic began in early 2020.
 Cases have surpassed 50 million altogether in the United States alone.

 The death rate has also worsened recently.
 The CDC reported that average deaths from COVID-19 are equal to slightly over 1,000 per day since Dec.
 3, 2021.
 Data from “The Washington Post” concurs, showing the average death rate in the U.S. climbing to 1,000 deaths per day in late August 2021, up to over 2,000+ per day by September, trickling down to roughly under 1,000 in late November, and rising again in December to 1,200+ deaths per day.
 The COVID-19 death toll has doubled since early 2021, according to the same report.
 Data from John Hopkins University shows 60,000 new cases and 671 deaths in the past 28 days (as of Dec.
 14, 2021).
 This is largely due to the impact of the delta variant; the overall impact from the omicron variant is yet to be seen.